Destiny 2 Misrepresented XP Gains To Its Players Until the Developers Got Caught - Slashdot

 I thought the point of having a game was to play it.
 Now you're bitching because you have to play it more than you thought.
 There's no pleasing anyone these days...

+There's a difference between playing a game and grinding a game.
+If there's a diminishing returns system that would seem like something that you should point out up front.

-Skinner box (Score:4, Interesting)
+Skinner box (Score:5, Interesting)

 It's amazing how people will pay for the privilege of running on a meaningless treadmill, and also pay for the privilege of not running on the meaningless treadmill, seemingly unaware that they don't have to run on the meaningless treadmill in the first place.